chris-r-uol/PythonAQ/README.md

 - `pd.DataFrame`: Summary statistics.

 #### theil_sen_plot
 Performs Theil-Sen regression analysis and plots the time series data.
+Deseasoned data can be added to the plot using an additional dataframe and is calculated using the deseason_data function.

 ```python
 from PythonAQ import theil_sen_plot